Ask our AI-chatbot

 • You can apply for funding to cover actual costs that are necessary to carry out the centre's activities.

 • You can apply for from NOK 50 million to NOK 96 million spread over eight years.
-3/8 of the Research Council's funding will not be disbursed until the last three years of the centre period.
-Funding for the last three years will depend on an assessment by the centre during the project period.
+3/8 of the Research Council's funding shall be budgeted over the last three years of the centre period.
+Based on recommendations from the assessments of the centre, the Research Council may make new conditions in the contract for the centre's activities during the last three years of the project period.

 • The Research Council's total funding may not exceed two times the amount of funding from the user partners.
 Both cash financing and financing in the form of the user partners' own work effort in the centre (so-called "in kind") should be included in the user financing.
 Experience shows that it is beneficial to keep a certain balance between the proportion of "in kind" and the share of cash financing from user partners.